Kong (roller coaster): Six Flags Discovery Kingdom

 Kong's entrance was previously loaded near the iWerks theater (Also known as the "Dino Sphere").
 In 2007, the park moved the attraction's entrance to Oasis Plaza.
 Guests now walk under the ride to get to the loading platform.

 During Fright Fest 2016, Kong was given a virtual reality (VR) upgrade.
 The experience would be called Rage of the Gargoyles.
 Riders had the option to wear Samsung Gear VR headsets, powered by Oculus to create a 360-degree, 3D experience while riding.
 The illusion was themed to a fighter jet, where riders flew through a futuristic city as co-pilots battling demonic creatures.
 On February 8, 2017, Six Flags announced that Kong would offer a new VR experience known as The New Revolution Galactic Attack.
 It was billed as the world's first mixed Virtual Reality Experience powered by Oculus VR.
 The experience was centered around an alien invasion in space.

+2021-Present Six Flags Discovery Kingdom removes the orange train on Kong reducing the hourly capacity to 460 rph.
+While riding the coaster, you can see the plastic pieces of the orange train under and around the transfer track.